2015 U.S. National Gymnastics Championships: Competition schedule

 Note: all times are in Eastern Time Zone.

 Sponsorship

-Procter & Gamble, a multinational consumer goods company, was the title sponsor of the event; as part of the a deal the company signed with USA Gymnastics from 2013–16.
+Procter & Gamble, a multinational consumer goods company, was the title sponsor of the event; as part of the a deal the company signed with USA Gymnastics from 2013 to 2016.
 The competition was also presented by CoverGirl and Gilette.
 In addition, Vera Bradley, Deloitte, Kroger, OneAmerica, Faegre Baker Daniels and Washington National were all sponsoring the event.